+Ascend to the most iconic viewpoint over the Sea Of Galilee.
 On the way up visit the ancient Arbel fortress built inside the rock.
-On the way down visit the ancient Arbel synagogue and hike though the deep Arbel Wadi between the cliffs.
+On the way down, visit the ancient Arbel synagogue and hike down the Arbel Wadi under the cliffs.

 - Follow the ‡Blue‡ markers for 200 m until you reach the “Mul Kinneret” Lookout in memory of the IDF soldier Roei Dror.

 - Retrace your steps to (4) and continue on the ‡Black‡ markers for about 100 m to reach the famous Carob Lookout.
 The spot is straightforward to find.
 It is under the single lonely Carob tree that can be seen from afar.